collectionspace/cspace-ui.js/docs/configuration/README.md

 # Configuration

-The CollectionSpace UI may be configured by passing a configuration object to the `cspaceUI` function, or by implementing a plugin that returns a configuration object.
+The CollectionSpace UI is configured by passing a configuration object to the `cspaceUI` function.

 ## Merging